Please note: a valid prescription is required for all prescription medication.

 - Not available for Cold-Packed products

-What is Pradaxa used for?
+What is Pradaxa used for and how does it work?

-How should Pradaxa be taken?
+How should I take Pradaxa 150mg capsules?

-What are the side effects of Pradaxa?
+What are common side effects of the medication Pradaxa?

-How does Pradaxa work?
+How does CanadianInsulin keep the Pradaxa price competitive?

 Rewards Program